 Neither side availed itself of an opportunity to identify those voters whose ‘stupidity’, by Gruber’s telling, was relied upon to make this legislation law.
-Unremarkably, the public record contains the names of every one of the voters about whom Dr. Gruber derogatorily spoke.
+Unremarkably, the public record contains names of every one of the voters about whom Dr. Gruber derogatorily spoke.
 They went to work in 2009-2010 in opposite wings of the same building in Washington, D.C., from among 535 elected voters; the only voters who could possibly be germane to Professor Gruber’s comments.

-Those whose ‘stupidity’ was necessary to passing ACA can be quickly distilled to 279; the block of Aye-voting Americans upon whom Professor Gruber’s repeated insults actually fell, whether or not that was his intent.
+Those whose ‘stupidity’ was necessary to passing ACA can be quickly distilled down to 279; the block of Aye-voting Americans upon whom Professor Gruber’s repeated insults actually fell, whether or not that was his intent.